Frequently Asked Questions asked by those thinking about using Guide

 Accuracy

-The short version is that Guide is as accurate, or more accurate, than any other star charting software.
+The short version is that Guide 9.1 is as accurate, or more accurate, than any other star charting software.
 Almost all professional software makes use of raw data from the same US Government sources (the National Space Science Data Center and the Astronomical Data Center) for objects such as stars, nebulae, clusters, galaxies, and so on.
-And almost all professionally written software computes solar system data using the VSOP theories for the planets, ELP theory for the Moon, and Lieske's E2x3 theory for the satellites of Jupiter.
+For planets and the moon, Guide 9.1 uses the JPL DE-406 ephemerides; a variety of theories are used for the Galilean moons and Saturn's moons.
+All this goes beyond the accuracy needed for "normal" use.
+But it becomes important if you are, for example, investigating the exact time of an occultation.

-Guide also makes use of several recent advances in catalogs, such as the Tycho-2 and Hipparcos star catalogs.
+Guide 9.1 also makes use of several advances in catalogs, such as the Tycho-2, Hipparcos-2, and UCAC-3 star catalogs.
 These datasets provide much more precise position, magnitude, proper motion, and parallax (distance) data, for more stars, than was previously possible.
-Also, the latest version of the PGC (Principal Galaxy Catalog), with over 190,000 galaxies, is used.
+Also, the PGC (Principal Galaxy Catalog), with over 190,000 galaxies, is used.

 You can click here for full details on the accuracy of various parts of Guide.